foxlet/macOS-Simple-KVM/README.md

 ```

 ## Step 1
 Run `jumpstart.sh` to download installation media for macOS (internet required).
 The default installation uses Catalina, but you can choose which version to get by adding either `--high-sierra`, `--mojave`, or `--catalina`.
-For example:
+For example: You can also change the branch to big sur and use `--big-sur`.
 ```
 ./jumpstart.sh --mojave
 ```